Has a collection account from a company known as United Revenue Corp appeared on your credit report?

 The written correspondence gives you an opportunity to edit your communication in a way that you can’t with a phone call.

 You can write a letter to the company, review it, and if you determine any of the information it includes could be used against you, you can remove it before sending.

-When you do send letters to United Revenue Corp, be sure to do so by certified mail, return receipt requested.
+When you do send letters to them, be sure to do so by certified mail, return receipt requested.